Ylena In-Albon

 Ylena In-Albon (born 6 March 1999) is a Swiss tennis player.

-She has career-high WTA rankings of 110 in singles, achieved on 6 June 2022, and 225 in doubles, set on 3 February 2020.
+She has career-high WTA rankings of 110 in singles, achieved on 6 June 2022, and world No. 225 in doubles, set on 3 February 2020.

 Career

 In-Albon made her main-draw debut on the WTA Tour at the 2017 Ladies Open Biel Bienne in the doubles draw, partnering fellow Swiss player Leonie Küng.

-She made her debut in a Grand Slam main draw as a direct entry at the 2022 Wimbledon Championships, replacing Sofia Kenin.
+She made her Grand Slam main-draw debut as a direct entry at the 2022 Wimbledon Championships, replacing Sofia Kenin.
+In-Albon lost to 28th seed Alison Riske in the first round.